 Each generator relay incorporates a field ground module to calculate the isolation resistance between the generator field winding and ground.
 This measurement is used by the relay protection settings when determining a unit trip condition.
-Because communication to the module is necessary for the correct operation of the protection function, it is monitored by the PSM controller and included in the relay self-test diagnostic validation report.
+Because communication to the module is necessary for the correct operation of the protection function, the field ground module is monitored by the PSM controller and included in the relay self-test diagnostic validation report.